Ventures for corporate growth

 Exhibit III 3M Structure for New Ventures

 In 3M, a new business is defined behaviorally as one that has not yet reached critical mass in the marketplace, although it has perhaps as much as $20 million in annual sales.
-This means that the corporate New Business Development Division is charged with the responsibility for evolving, nurturing, and maintaining diverse business activities at various stages of development.
-It is an internal venture nurturing organization, an operation that not only gives birth but also support and sustenance.
-When new products are big enough to be self-sustaining, it spins them down the organizational chart as part of an existing division or as a new product line division.
+This means that the corporate New Business Development Division is responsible for evolving, nurturing, and maintaining diverse business activities at various stages of development.
+It is an internal venture nurturing organisation that gives birth, support, and sustenance.
+When new products are big enough to be self-sustaining, it spins them down the organisational chart as part of an existing or new product line division.

 Product Development